-Blog posts tagged to "irrigation"
+Blog posts on "irrigation"

 Small farmers, even women and those belonging to the Dalit caste and ethnic minorities, are beginning to participate in the management of water users’ associations in parts of Nepal.